Norway Rats In Pittsburgh

-The mention or thought of a rat infestation is enough to instantly birth a feeling of dread in the hearts of Pittsburgh PA property owners and managers.
-This is a well-deserved concern due to the health threats that accompany rat infestations.
+A rat infestation is a well-deserved concern due to the health threats that accompany them.
 Rat bites and rat urine are responsible for spreading diseases, some of which can result in kidney and liver damage.

 The two primary species of rat known to invade homes throughout the United States are the roof rat and the Norway rat.
 Of those, the Norway rat appears to be the more common.
 They are also referred to as sewer rats and brown rats.
 In addition to spreading diseases, the Norway rat is capable of consuming large quantities of food and contaminating all other foods of which they come in contact.
 They are also destructive to buildings by their constant chewing and burrowing.
 Not only will they gnaw holes in drywall and wooden structural components, but the Norway rat also disturbs insulation and creates fire risks from chewing into electrical wiring.